Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Audiologist (RAUD) are:

 ETS offers preparation materials for each exam such as a study companion, study plan, interactive practice test (for purchase), and other materials.

 CSHBC is working with SAC to confirm the examination registration process for BC candidates.
-This information will be posted on our website as soon as it is available.
-In the meantime, prospective CETP Exam candidates can read more about the Exams on the SAC website.
+This information will be posted on the CSHBC website as soon as it is available.
+In the meantime, prospective CETP Exam candidates can read more about the exams on the SAC website.

 Information for all exams